How to choose a martial arts school...

 The Style and The Instructor

 Styles are not always as advertised.
 You might be told that a school teaches the style of Bruce Lee, or 'traditional' karate, when in reality, you are learning nothing of the sort.
+Really.

-You don't have to settle for a teacher with dubious credentials.
+Don't have to settle for a teacher with dubious credentials.

 It is far better to drive a little out of your way for something that can make such an impact on your life.